Nartek01/DayZ-Server---Extracting-Modlist/README.md

 ```

 # Usage
-Run the extract_modlist.bat -> rename the output.txt to Modlist.txt
+Run the extract_modlist.bat -> rename the output.txt to Modlist.txt (If a Modlist.txt already exist back that up and use the newly renamed file instead)